yashprakash13/amusing/README.md

 ## ✨ Getting set up

-There are three things to get working:
+There are three things to know before moving on to the next section:

 - The CLI takes in a `appconfig.yaml` file similar to what's indicated in `appconfig.example.yaml`.
 You can simply rename it.
   The file looks like this: